All Episodes

 Didn't stop him.

-Understand as I say your sensitivity to this.
+Understand, as I say, your sensitivity to this.

 What are you laughing at in there?

-Snerdle is going abs.
+Snurdle is going absolute.

-Uh well it I invite people to call here.
+Well, I invite people to call here.

-I'm not gonna characterize them.
+I'm not going to characterize them.

 Just a brief moment, folks, to once again express all my gratitude to all of you in more ways than I know are possible for helping to make my life an adult Christmas every day.